Relevant Privacy Laws definition

 • The parties must ensure that any Personal Information or Health Information arising from the Study regarding Study Subjects or Personnel, is collected, stored, used and disclosed in accordance with the Relevant Privacy Laws.

-• The Subcontractor must ensure that any Personal Information of Study Participants or Personnel it obtains or holds as a result of the conduct of the Study is collected, stored, used and disclosed by it in accordance with the Relevant Privacy Laws.
+• Privacy The parties must ensure that any Personal Information collected, received or arising in connection with this agreement, including but not limited to Personal Information of a party’s Personnel and of Study Participants, is collected, stored, used and disclosed in accordance with Relevant Privacy Laws.

 More Definitions of Relevant Privacy Laws